Thalia Graeff

 CAS, 2026

 Thalia Graeff is a senior in the College of Arts and Sciences from New Hope, Pennsylvania.
 She is majoring in Art History and minoring in Cognitive Science, Fine Arts, and French.
-Her interests within art history include works on paper and women artists, especially those working in the 19th and 20th centuries.
-She is also interested in art publishing and journalism.
-Outside of the classroom, Thalia works at the Institute of Contemporary Art and the University of Pennsylvania Press.
-She is also one of the business managers for Bloomers Comedy.
+Her interests within art history include modern and contemporary works on paper and women artists.
+Outside of the classroom, Thalia has worked at the Barnes Foundation, the Institute of Contemporary Art, and the University of Pennsylvania Press, and is currently an intern at the Locks Gallery.
+She is also one of the business managers for Bloomers Comedy, managing all things related to design and social media.